radiantone/pyfi-private/diary.md

     - When an object is waiting on its receipt, save is disabled and message indicator says "Syncing...." in blue
   - When a refresh occurs the receipt id is pulled from the database along with entire object.

+EPICS

+- Seamless data state management, streaming etc. Has to be obvious to the user what's happening with the flow state
+  - Is it saved?
+Is it updated?
+Is it dirty?
+Is it pending?
+- Statistics viewing
+- Monitoring Charts
+- Task Management
+- Queue Management
+- Starting/Stopping Processors & Flows
+- Render current state of a network
+-

 ## Aug 9, 2022